2025 Beginners

 We also have competitive fencers and we run tournaments throughout the year for those fencers who wish to enter.

-We treat all club members equally though and do not give preferential treatment to a member because they are competitive.
+We treat all club members equally and do not give preferential treatment to a member because they are competitive.
 Every member contributes to the lovely fencing community that we value greatly.
 We DO make sure to provide plenty of training opportunities to all members who wish to hone their skills.